serhatbsts/ComputerScienceStudentsSummerHomeWork/README.md

 - Use the best practices for the project.
 Use the best practices for the project structure, naming conventions, etc.

 - Unit test the application.
 Write unit tests for the application.
-Use Junit, Mockito,AssertJ for unit testing. and add Integration test the application.(Optional-what it would be nice if you can add integration test for the application)
+Use Junit, Mockito,AssertJ for unit testing. and add Integration test the application.(Integration Test is optional-However it would be nice if you can add integration tests)

 https://www.youtube.com/watch?v=u6QfIXgjwGQ